 Horse Racing Events Around the World

 Horse racing takes place on a daily basis across the world at hundreds of different race courses.
-Dedicated horse racing bettors will generally look through most race cards every day to try and find the stand out bets that offer the most value.
-Certainly, anyone betting on horse racing will never struggle to find a betting opportunity with the amount of horse races that take place.
+Dedicated horse racing bettors will generally look through most race cards every day to try and find stand out bets that offer the most value.
+Certainly, anyone betting at horse racing sites will never struggle to find an opportunity with the amount of horse races that take place.

-With all these horse races going on, you could be forgiven for that one horse race is much the same as another.
-However, this is far from true.
-Every year, there are several horse races that are considered the most prestigious and glamorous and it is these races that attract huge audiences.
+Every year, there are prestigious and glamorous major horse races that attract huge audiences.
 Winning any major horse race, such as those mentioned below, is the pinnacle of achievement for any race horse owner, trainer or jockey.

 Major Horse Races in the United States

 Horse racing in the United States dates back as far as 1665, when the first American racetrack was built on Long Island.
 The most famous races in the US are the three that make up the Triple Crown of Thoroughbred Racing, namely the Kentucky Derby, the Belmont Stakes, and the Preakness Stakes.

 Any horse that wins all three of these races in one calendar year is known as a Triple Crown winner, a feat that has only been achieved by eleven horses in history.
 American Pharoah earned the coveted Triple Crown title in 2015.
 The last horse before him was Affirmed way back in 1978.

 The Kentucky Derby is the first of these three classics to take place each year.
 It is held on the first Saturday in May and takes place at the Churchill Downs course in Louisville.
 The race is run over 1 ¼ miles, and was first ran in 1875.
 It is often referred to as The Run for The Roses which is a reference to the blanket of roses which is draped over the winning horse.